CHTC/chtc-website-source/_events/throughput-computing-week-2025.md

 ### Where

 [Fluno Center](https://fluno.com/) on the University of Wisconsin-Madison campus and Online via Zoom.

+This year, on Tuesday afternoon June 3, will also feature retropsective talks from leaders in the field commemorating the 40th anniversary of HTC and the 20th anniversary of the OSG Consortium.
+This 40 years of Throughput Computing celebretory event will take place in the Great Hall of the Memorial Union on the campus of the University of Wisconsin - Madison.

 ### Questions?